artcogsys/DRM/README.md

 * Reimplement framework in PyTorch (Umut, Silvan, Marcel)
 * Test on (V1/V2) BOLD data (Michele)
 * Test on Allen/zebrafish data (Tami)

+# Notes

+* How does PyTorch keep track of whether or not its in training mode (e.g. for dropout)?
+* PyTorch does not seem to allow None as input size.
+Means that everything should be known at define time, which is impractical (yet not impossible)